What is Quantum Technology

 • Quantum chemistry

-Using quantum technologies to advance the study of large chemical structures and reactions.
+Using quantum technologies to advance the study of large chemical structures and reactions which could accelerate novel drug development.

 • Quantum sensing